What is pelvic pain?

 - Pelvic organ prolapse in which the position of pelvic organs changes

 What are the conditions that can cause Pelvic Pain?

 What is Pelvic Pain Physiotherapy?

-The pelvic pain physical therapy may not work for all, but it is still effective for most of the women.
-A female practitioner who is specialized with the knowledge of the pelvic region of women usually performs it.
+Pelvic pain physical therapy may not work for all, but it is still effective for most women.
+A female practitioner who is specialized in the knowledge of the pelvic region of women usually performs it.

 Who does Pelvic Plain Physiotherapy Treatment Include?